AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/functions-in-the-editor/using-dynamic-content-in-an-email.md

 >[!CAUTION]
 >
->Changes to Default segment content block gets applied to all segments.&nbsp;
+>Changes to Default segment content block gets applied to all segments.

 Sweet!
 Now you can send flexible emails to your target audience.